AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/understanding-the-seo-dashboard-seo-snapshot.md

 >
 >You can also see the optimization score for specific lists of pages.
 Use the drop-down and select one that interests you.

-## Keyword Rank Trends {#keyword-rank-trends}
+## [!UICONTROL Keyword Rank Trends] {#keyword-rank-trends}

-The Keyword Rank Trends graph pulls your keywords with the five highest monthly search volumes, and charts how they're ranking over time.
+The [!UICONTROL Keyword Rank Trends] graph pulls your keywords with the five highest monthly search volumes, and charts how they're ranking over time.

 >[!TIP]
 >